 During the COVID-19 pandemic, my partner and I watched the show, Homeland, which depicts the life of a CIA agent who is living with bipolar disorder.
 While we were watching, my partner and I discussed bipolar disorder and she mentioned that she misunderstood what bipolar disorder was before watching the show.

 She was embarrassed to admit that she thought people with bipolar disorder were “crazy” and simply had mood swings all the time.
 However, in the show, she realized that people with bipolar disorder are not “crazy,” and can be high-functioning adults.
-She also learned what the highs of a manic episode and lows of a depressive episode looked like based on the show’s depiction of the disorder.
+She also learned what the highs of a manic episode and the lows of a depressive episode looked like based on the show’s depiction of the disorder.

 My partner is not alone in having misconceptions about bipolar disorder.
 I cannot tell you how many clients that I’ve heard say they think their partner is bipolar because they change their mind all the time, are crazy, or always have mood episodes.
 So, it is important for people dating with bipolar disorder to understand what is fact versus myth.